rust-lang/rust/src/doc/trpl/getting-started.md

 # Installing Rust

 The first step to using Rust is to install it.
-Generally speaking, you’ll need an internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.
+Generally speaking, you’ll need an Internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.

 We’ll be showing off a number of commands using a terminal, and those lines all